perhenrik/ExtraHardMode/readme.md

 ### Inhibit Monster Grinders

 Players should go out adventuring while taking risks to gain rewards.
-The use of monster grinders imbalances the game and makes good weapons "worthless".
+The use of monster grinders imbalances the game and makes good weapons "worthless", because they are easily obtainable.
 By forcing players to work for their gear, they will treasure it more.
 This module completely removes drops if it recognizes grinders or when a player has a great advantage over a monster.

 ``` yaml